awsdocs/amazon-ecr-user-guide/doc_source/security_iam_service-with-iam.md

 The Amazon ECR service supports only one type of resource\-based policy called a *repository policy*, which is attached to a *repository*\.
 This policy defines which principal entities \(accounts, users, roles, and federated users\) can perform actions on the repository\.

-To learn how to attach a resource\-based policy to a repository, see [Repository policies](repository-policies.md)\.
+To learn how to attach a resource\-based policy to a repository, see [Private repository policies](repository-policies.md)\.

 ### Examples<a name="security_iam_service-with-iam-resource-based-policies-examples"></a>

-To view examples of Amazon ECR resource\-based policies, see [Repository policy examples](repository-policy-examples.md),
+To view examples of Amazon ECR resource\-based policies, see [Private repository policy examples](repository-policy-examples.md),

 ## Authorization Based on Amazon ECR Tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to Amazon ECR resources or pass tags in a request to Amazon ECR\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `ecr:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
-For more information about tagging Amazon ECR resources, see [Tagging an Amazon ECR repository](ecr-using-tags.md)\.
+For more information about tagging Amazon ECR resources, see [Tagging a private repository](ecr-using-tags.md)\.

 To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Using Tag\-Based Access Control](ecr-supported-iam-actions-tagging.md)\.